 - Or, more generally face poverty, deprivation or disadvantage.

-In 2015, the Foundation created Dolphin Living Ltd, a not-for-profit Housing Association, a Registered Provider with the Homes & Communities Agency.
+In 2015, the Foundation created Dolphin Living Ltd, a not-for-profit Housing Association, a Registered Provider with Homes England.

 Dolphin Living shares the Foundation’s charitable objectives and is the customer-facing, delivery arm of the Group.
 Its founding Chairman was Simon Dow, Chief Executive of Guinness Partnership and two new independent Directors joined him on the Board: Fenella Edge, Treasurer of The Housing Finance Corporation and Richard Petty, Lead Director Affordable Housing.